robusta-dev/holmesgpt/README.md

 ```

 1. **pagerduty_api_key**: The PagerDuty API key.
 This can be found in the PagerDuty UI under Integrations > API Access Key.
-2. **pagerduty_user_email**: When --update is set, which user will be listed as the user who updated the ticket.
+2. **pagerduty_user_email**: When --update is set, which user will be listed as the user who updated the incident.
 (Must be the email of a valid user in your PagerDuty account.)
 3. **pagerduty_incident_key**: If provided, only analyze a single PagerDuty incident matching this key
 </details>

 <details>
 <summary>OpsGenie Integration</summary>

-Integrate with OpsGenie to automate alert investigations.
-Provide your OpsGenie credentials and specify the query to fetch issues.
+Integrate with OpsGenie to automate incident investigations.
+Provide your OpsGenie credentials and specify the query to fetch incidents.

 ```bash
 opsgenie_api_key : "..."